-As used in this section:
+As used in this section, unless the context otherwise requires:

-- (a) "Invitee" means a person who enters or remains on the land of another to transact business in which the parties are mutually interested or who enters or remains on such land in response to the landowner's express or implied representation that the public is requested, expected, or intended to enter or remain. - (b) "Licensee" means a person who enters or remains on the land of another for the licensee's own convenience or to advance his own interests, pursuant to the landowner's permission or consent.
-"Licensee" includes a social guest. - (c) "Trespasser" means a person who enters or remains on the land of another without the landowner's consent. - 2.
-For cases discussing licensees, see Legro v.
+- (a) "Invitee" means a person who enters or remains on the land of another to transact business in which the parties are mutually interested or who enters or remains on such land in response to the landowner's express or implied representation that the public is requested, expected, or intended to enter or remain. - (b) "Landowner" means, without limitation, an authorized agent or a person in possession of real property and a person legally responsible for the condition of real property or for the activities conducted or circumstances existing on real property.

+- (c) "Licensee" means a person who enters or remains on the land of another for the licensee's own convenience or to advance the licensee's own interests, pursuant to the landowner's permission or consent.
+"Licensee" includes a social guest. - (d) "Trespasser" means a person who enters or remains on the land of another without the landowner's consent.

+2. For cases discussing licensees, see Legro v.
 Robinson, 2015 COA 183, ¶ 30, 369 P.3d 785 (bike racer on federal land is a licensee where landowner held grazing permit and consented to entry by people who had the Forest Service's consent); Reid v.
-Berkowitz, 2013 COA 110M, ¶¶ 9-17, 315 P.3d 185 (a friend of a subcontractor was a licensee on the general contractor's construction site because of: (1) the parties' ongoing business relationship, (2) the general contractor maintaining an "open worksite," and (3) the custom of friends helping subcontractors with their work on the construction site); and Corder v.
+Berkowitz, 2013 COA 110M, ¶¶ 9-17, 315 P.3d 185 (a friend of a subcontractor was a licensee on the general contractor's construction site because of: (1) the parties' ongoing business relationship, (2) the general contractors with their work on the construction site); and Corder v.
 Folds, 2012 COA 174, ¶¶ 9-19, 292 P.3d 1177 (term "consent" as used regarding a licensee in the Premises Liability Act includes implied consent).
 For a discussion of the standard of care that the premises liability act, § 13-21-115, imposes on a landowner with regard to a licensee, see Wright v.
 Vail Run Resort Cmty.
 Ass'n, 917 P.2d 364 (Colo.
 App.
 1996).